abstract road

 The State dropped the DUI.

 The defendant was the at fault driver in a rear end crash.
-The officer observed an odor of alcohol, slurred speech, and red/glassy eyes.
-He also exhibited unstable balance.
-He then performed field sobriety tests and was arrested for DUI.
-He later refused the breath test.
+Officers observed an odor of alcohol, watery eyes, and droopy eyelids.
+The defendant admitted to having drank 3 or 4 beers.
+He then performed various field sobriety tests such as the HGN (eye test), walk and turn, and one leg stand.
+He was arrested for DUI and later refused the breath test.

 The State dropped the DUI.